rekola/nanoclj/README.md

 - Threading macros (->, -->, some-> and some->>)
 - Homogenous vectors (vector-of)
 - Pre and post conditions for functions
+- Readers, Writers, spit and slurp do not accept options such as :encoding or :append
+- spit and slurp do not accept Writers or Readers
 - `*print-length*`, `*print-level*`, `*file*`, `*flush-on-newline*`, `*clojure-version*`, `*load-tests*`
 - Missing core functions and macros
   - doseq, for, dotimes